 Actually, Biologists also have a hard time when it comes to classification these shrimp.
 For example, they found that Caridina cantonensis shrimp from different streams are genetically highly differentiated and each stream always has its own unique groups, even though some of the streams are separated only by a few kilometers, indicating very limited gene flow across streams.

 For a long time, “Tiger” and “Bee” shrimp have typically been considered to represent phenotypic variants of a single species – Caridina cantonensis.
 In 2008, Wang concluded that Caridina maculata and Caridina venusta together represent the ornamental bee shrimp.
 However, new research by German team Werner Klotz and Thomas von Rintelen suggested otherwise.

 In 2014, Klotz & von Rintelen renamed Blue tiger shrimp from Caridina cantonensis to Caridina mariae (Klotz & von Rintelen 2014).
-According to them, Blue tiger shrimp (Caridina maculata) can be distinguished from congeners by its striking colour pattern which consists of a semi-transparent body with a dark brown to blackish blotch on the lower portion of the carapace, a series of similarly-coloured stripes on the posterior part of the carapace and first six abdominal segments, and a lack of dark markings on the tail fan.
+According to them, Blue tiger shrimp (Caridina maculata) can be distinguished from congeners by its striking color pattern which consists of a semi-transparent body with a dark brown to blackish blotch on the lower portion of the carapace, a series of similarly colored stripes on the posterior part of the carapace and first six abdominal segments, and a lack of dark markings on the tail fan.